-In preparing these financial statements, the critical judgments made by management in applying the Group's accounting policies involve the determination of the grant date fair value of share-based payment awards see section '4.
-Other information - (d) Share-based payments' as well as the measurement of R&D expenses that have to be accrued at period end for outstanding invoices (e.g. for pass-through costs charged by the Company's CROs).
+In preparing these financial statements, the critical judgments made by management in applying the Group's accounting policies involve the determination of the grant date fair value of share-based payment awards (see Note 'Other information - (e) Share-based payments' as well as the measurement of R&D expenses that have to be accrued at period end for outstanding invoices (e.g. for pass-through costs charged by the Company's Contract Research Organizations ('CROs')).